Co-optation strategy of the Chinese Communist Party: Rationale

-Problems with the Mechanism
+Assessment of the strategy

-The introduction of the co-optation mechanism to the CCP has created division within the party over whether this represented a break away from the party's ideology.
+The introduction of the co-optation strategy to the CCP has created division within the party over whether this represented a break away from the party's ideology.
 Opponents of co-optation have argued that the inclusion of entrepreneurs within the party represents the interests of private capital triumphing over those of the working class, otherwise known as the proletariat.
-By allowing those who exploit the proletariat to enter the Party, the CCP is breaking from its traditions in favour of private enterprises and wealth accumulation.
-The critics of the co-optation mechanism tended to be the more orthodox Marxist members of the CCP.
-Their vocal and public criticism of Zemin’s support for co-optation resulted in his banning of Marxist newspapers within the PRC.
+By allowing those who exploit the proletariat to enter the Party, the CCP is breaking from its traditions in favor of private enterprises and wealth accumulation.
+The critics of the co-optation strategy tended to be the more orthodox Marxist members of the CCP.
+Their vocal and public criticism of Jiang's support for co-optation resulted in his banning of Marxist newspapers within the PRC.
 These critics believed that not only was co-optation at odds with the ideology of the CCP but that it would begin to transform Chinese Society away from its traditional values and could result in the eventual collapse of the regime.
-This belief that co-optation would ultimately result in the destruction of the party is closely tied to the modernisation theory, which states that as a nation develops, it will tend towards democratisation.
-While this has not yet occurred in China, the issue of co-optation remains contentious within the CCP and ultimately in 2021, Xi Jinping vowed to curb the excessive wealth of these entrepreneurs as a response to growing discontent within the party regarding these economic elites.
+This belief that co-optation would ultimately result in the destruction of the party is closely tied to the modernization theory, which states that as a nation develops, it will tend towards democratization.

 The co-optation of private enterprises into the CCP has allowed for massive economic growth within the country, with many CEOs of these enterprises generating vast amounts of wealth.
 The role of entrepreneurs within China is rapidly changing and many of its richest citizens are attempting to leave the country with their wealth.
-This is a direct result of Xi Jinping’s decision to restrict the excess wealth of these individuals, with many being pressured into donating billions to social causes like low-income housing.
+This is a direct result of Xi Jinping's decision to restrict the excess wealth of these individuals, with many being pressured into donating billions to social causes like low-income housing.
 Those who have fallen afoul of the state, often due to corruption and refusal to pay taxes, face lengthy prison sentences or steep fines.
 This, coupled with the effects of COVID-19 lockdowns in China, has led to a massive drop in the wealth of entrepreneurs and many are looking to flee the country, taking large parts of the Chinese economy along with them.
-Under Xi Jinping, the CCP has begun to move away from the co-optation mechanism it has previously employed, instead beginning to favour an approach that aims to promote common prosperity throughout China.
+Under Xi Jinping's leadership, the CCP has begun to move away from the co-optation strategy it has previously employed, instead beginning to favour an approach that aims to promote common prosperity throughout China.